emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 ## Some words that are good to know

 - Pushing to the heap/stack: This means adding data to the memory.
-- Dropping memory: This refers to removing a memory slot that is no longer used.
+- Dropping memory: This refers to releasing memory resource that is no longer used.
 - Allocation: This process involves checking where Rust can store data in the memory by analyzing the size of the data and finding a slot that is either equal to or larger than the data.
 - Deallocation: This refers to removing data from the memory and freeing up space in the memory.